romz-pl/romzdb/README.md

 # romzdb

+Simple framework for SQL database.

 [![Build Status](https://travis-ci.org/romz-pl/romzdb.svg?branch=master)](https://travis-ci.org/romz-pl/romzdb)

+## Overview

 1. This is an implementation of heap file storing the variable length records.

-2. The record length must fit on one page.
+2. The record length must fit on one disk page.

 3. The size of the page is fixed during the compilation.
-The current value is 4096.
+The current value is 4096 bytes.

 4. All data are stored in one file.
 The file is implemented in class UnixFile.